Manual PMS install on Proxmox¶

 systemctl restart smbd

-- Mac - Open finder, press Command+K and enter
+Open Finder, press Command+K, and enter smb://serverip/storage.

 Samba client¶

-apt install smbclient
+apt install smbclient cifs-utils

-- Now we can verify the available shares thus:
+- Now verify the available shares.

-alex@cartman:~$ smbclient -L cartman -U%
+alex@cartman:~$ smbclient -L cartman -N

 Sharename Type Comment